 Stay home when sick.

-All students should have their temperature taken every day at home before coming to school.
-You may not enter a WCPSS facility if you are:
+You may not enter a WCPSS facility if you have been:

 - Instructed to quarantine

 - Sick or experiencing any of these symptoms of illness

 - Shortness of breath or difficulty breathing

 - Sore throat

 Students who are not feeling well but do not have one of the COVID-19 symptoms listed above may return to school if they are fever free for 24-hrs without the use of fever reducing medication AND symptoms have improved.
 The health care provider is not required to detail the specifics of an alternate diagnosis.

 View wcpss.net/WhenToReturn for requirements to return after a COVID-19 diagnosis, exposure, or symptoms.